Everest Base Camp Heli Trek – 8 days

 - Lunch at Everest View Hotel, the highest placed hotel in the world

-This trip is a combination of cultural sightseeing in the legendary Kathmandu valley, trekking in the Khumbu following in the footsteps of Tenzing and Hillary, heli-touring the Himalayas, and wondering at the world’s highest mountain Everest.
+Everest Base Camp Heli Trek is a combination of cultural sightseeing in the legendary Kathmandu valley, trekking in the Khumbu following in the footsteps of Tenzing and Hillary, heli-touring the Himalayas, and wondering at the world’s highest mountain Everest.
 Everest alone is sufficient to draw a large group of adventure travelers but other attractions of this trip aren’t weak either.
 In addition, you will be accommodated in the finest hotels and lodges of Nepal throughout the trip.
 Plus, it’s the people for whom most travelers return to Nepal for.
 Meet them, exchange views and personal stories and create lasting memories.

 When you land in Kathmandu, our airport representative will receive you.
 Your trekking guide, who will come to pick you up, will drop you off at the hotel we booked for you on our private tourist vehicle.
 There will be pre-trek meeting where you will be briefed about the trip and other details.
 A day will be spent in the sightseeing tour of Kathmandu valley.
 Your city tour guide will take you to three UNESCO World Heritage Sites: Boudhanath Stupa, Pashupatinath Temple and Bhaktapur Durbar Square.
 Next day hop into a small plane to the famed Lukla Airport with your trekking guide, the gateway to Everest, and start trekking.
 After two nights in the Sherpa capital Namche Bazaar, start your heli-tour of the Everest region, there will be maximum 4 clients and 1 guide per heli.
 Due to the limit of the weight, you will be allowed to carry your daypack bag but you might be unable to take your luggage bag along with you, in that case our porter will carry them back to Lukla while you are having heli-tour.
 The views of the Khumbu valley from above are spectacular.
 On a helicopter, you will be closer to the mountains than you will be on the trail, you will have good aerial view of Mounat everest, Everest Base Camp, Kalapatthar, Khumbu Glacier and Icefall, Ama Dablam Peak, Nuptse Peak and many high Mountains.
 After your Heli Tour, you will have your lunch in Lukla and stay there tonight.
 Next day, early morning you will return back to Kathmandu on a plane.